awslabs/fhir-works-on-aws-deployment/INSTALL.md

 ```sh
 curl -v -T ${S3_UPLOAD_FILE} ${S3_PUT_URL} -H "x-amz-server-side-encryption: ${S3_SSEC_ALGORITHM}" -H "x-amz-server-side-encryption-aws-kms-key-id: ${KMS_SSEC_KEY}"
 ```

-### Troubleshooting
+### Overall Troubleshooting

 - During installation if you encounter this error

 `An error occurred: DynamodbKMSKey - Exception=[class software.amazon.awssdk.services.kms.model.MalformedPolicyDocumentException] ErrorCode=[MalformedPolicyDocumentException], ErrorMessage=[Policy contains a statement with one or more invalid principals.]`

 Then serverless has generated an invalid Cloudformation template.

 1. Check that `serverless_config.json` has the correct `IAMUserArn`.
 You can get the arn by running `$(aws sts get-caller-identity --query "Arn" --output text)`
 2. Go to your AWS account and delete the `fhir-service-<stage>` Cloudformation template if it exist.
 3. Run `sudo ./scripts/install.sh` again

 If you still get the same error after following the steps above, try removing the `fhir-works-on-aws-deployment` repository and downloading it again.
 Then proceed from step 2.

 - During installation if you're on a Linux machine and using Docker

 If Docker is erroring out while running `apt-get`, it might be because it's unable to reach the Debian server to get software updates.
 Try running the build command with `--network=host`.
 Run `docker build -t fhir-server-install --network=host -f docker/Dockerfile .`

 Note: This issue was seen on a Fedora 32 machine.